Ben Howard: 2021-present: Collections from the Whiteout and Is It?

-2023: Is It?

 On 20 April 2023, Howard announced the release date for his fifth studio album, Is It?, as 16 June 2023.
 The announcement was accompanied by the single "Couldn't Make It Up".
 Howard recorded the album over a 10-day period, alongside songwriter and record producer Nathan Jenkins, at Le Manoir de Léon studios.
 It explores his experience following two TIAs in March 2022.

 In support of the record, he embarked upon a 23 date UK and European tour from May to July 2023.

 On 9 January 2024, Howard shared "Rumble Strip", a standalone collaboration with Aaron Dessner which previously had only been available on the vinyl deluxe version of Collections from the Whiteout.
 On 24 May, Howard announced a UK and Ireland tour for October, commemorating the 10th anniversary of I Forget Where We Were.

 Personal life

-In May 2025, Howard married fashion entrepreneur Agatha Lintott, who he'd been in a relationship with since 2014.
+Howard has been in a relationship with fashion entrepreneur Agatha Lintott since 2014 and they got married in May 2025.
 He is an avid surfer and a supporter of Liverpool F.C.

 In 2022, Howard suffered two transient ischemic attacks (TIAs), which affected his memory and speech.
 The experience influenced his fifth studio album Is It?
 (2023) and led him to quit smoking.

 Howard owns a home in Ibiza, where he spent parts of his childhood.